 There is pay and display parking at the Scottish National Gallery of Modern Art One and Two.
 Charges are £1 for four hours.
 The Scottish National Gallery is served by city centre parking, either on George Street, Queen Street, or the large car park at the St. James Centre.
 The Scottish National Portrait Gallery is also served by the St James Centre car park.

 All the galleries have baby changing areas, located within the disabled toilets.
 We do not have any dedicated rooms for breast feeding, but there will usually be a quiet area where you can go if you are uncomfortable using the changing area or the public spaces.
 Please ask a gallery attendant on site for advice.

 Access for buggies and wheelchairs is available at all galleries: at the main entrances to the Scottish National Gallery, Scottish National Portrait Gallery and the Scottish National Gallery of Modern Art One, and at the back entrance of the Royal Scottish Academy and the Scottish National Gallery of Modern Art Two.

 Free activities and resources for families

-We organise regular free drop-in activities for families including Art Cart, Bags of Art, Portrait Detectives and Meet the Ancestors.
-There are also free gallery trails available for families at the Scottish National Gallery, the Scottish National Portrait Gallery and the Gallery of Modern Art.
+We organise regular free drop-in activities and a propgramme of special and holiday events for families.
+Regular activities are Art Cart, Bags of Art, Portrait Detectives and Storytelling.
+There are also free gallery trails available for families at the Scottish National Gallery and the Scottish National Portrait Gallery.
 See the Education pages for full details.